 My strategy has been to buy up appreciating assets that also generate income.
 But I don’t have to earn a lot of money to do this because when interest rates are low like they are now, I can leverage other people’s money.
 Since I started working I’ve managed to buy an apartment for $230,000, two separate farms for $150,000 and $172,000, a rental property for $450,000, and various stocks valued at more than $500,000.
 Over all this time most of those assets are worth more now than when I initially bought them.
 I update my net worth once a month.

 Road to Financial Freedom

 The whole point of this blog is to track my progress to have enough income generating assets to live a financially free life.
-I anticipate it will be a long and slow process just like it would be for anyone else :0) but so far I am having a lot of fun watching my financial security become more and more self sustaining every year I will be financially free when my nominal passive income for the year reaches 100% or more of my expenses for that same year.
+I anticipate it will be a long and slow process just like it would be for anyone else.
+But so far I am having a lot of fun watching my financial security become more and more self sustaining every year. 😀 I will be financially free when my passive income for the year reaches 100% or more of my expenses for that same year.

 Expenses – My total spending for that particular year.
 This will always be a moving target due to inflation and lifestyle changes.